AI Is Reshaping the CTO and CPO Role: What Tech Leaders Need to Know

 These aren’t abstract future challenges.
 They’re decisions being made right now, in real organizations, under real pressure.
 And they’re exactly the kind of high-stakes, nuanced questions that CTO and CPO coaching is designed to help you work through.

-At Hoola Hoop, our executive coaching for CTOs and CPOs is built around the specific challenges of leading technology organizations at the intersection of AI, organizational design, and business strategy.
-We work with tech leaders at startups and growth-stage companies who are navigating ambiguity, scaling teams, and shaping the future of how their organizations build and ship.
+At Hoola Hoop, my coaching work with CTOs and CPOs is built around the specific challenges of leading technology organizations at the intersection of AI, organizational design, and business strategy.
+I work with tech leaders at startups and growth-stage companies who are navigating ambiguity, scaling teams, and shaping the future of how their organizations build and ship.

-Our coaches are former CTOs, CPOs, and C-suite executives.
+Every coach at Hoola Hoop is a former operator including CTOs, CPOs, and C-suite executives who have sat in the seat.
 We don’t offer generic leadership frameworks.
 We bring real-world experience from inside the roles you’re in, and help you develop the strategic clarity, executive presence, and organizational judgment to lead effectively through periods of rapid change.

-Whether you’re rethinking your team structure, preparing for a board conversation about AI strategy, or working through how your role itself is evolving, we can help.
+Whether you’re rethinking your team structure, preparing for a board conversation about AI strategy, or working through how your role itself is evolving — I’d love to help.

-Ready to explore CTO or CPO coaching with Hoola Hoop?
+Ready to talk about CTO coaching with Leigh?

 MORE ARTICLES